 “so-called teething symptoms frequently occurred in non-teething infants, too—it’s just that they were more likely to happen when the infants were teething.
 They also found that no specific symptom occurred in more than 35 percent of teething infants.
 In other words, non-teething kids often seem like they’re teething, and teething kids don’t all have the same symptoms.”

 As I discussed in my blog post on Baby Sleep Changes, disruptions in sleep for any reason are normal and should be expected.
 It’s how parents react to the sleep disruptions that really matters most.

-Even if they protest falling asleep, once you’ve done what you can to treat, care, and comfort them, your child needs to fall back to sleep on their own.
-If you assist them to sleep in any way, they will come to request that assistance (by crying when being put down) every time it’s time for them to fall asleep.
+Even if they protest falling asleep.
+Once you’ve done what you can to treat, care, and comfort them, your child needs to fall back to sleep on their own.
+If you assist them to sleep in any way, they will come to request that assistance. (ie. Crying when being put down every time it’s time for them to fall asleep.)

-Allowing your child to continue putting themselves to sleep on their own will result in the teething disruption to pass quite quickly.
-When you instead make “an exception” and begin to assist them again, you will find that once the tooth has erupted and any associated discomfort has passed, the interrupted sleep will remain.
+Allowing your child to continue putting themselves to sleep on their own will result in the teething disruption passing quite quickly.
+When you instead make “an exception,” and begin to assist them again, you will find that once the tooth has erupted and any associated discomfort has passed, the interrupted sleep will remain.
 Thus you will have to re-train your child to fall asleep without your help once again.

-For more age-specific sleep tips and advice, sign up for my newsletter!
+For more age-specific sleep tips and advice on how to deal with sleep disruptions and regressions, sign up for my newsletter!